TechBrenda/sickfits-backend/README.md

 1. Add to Schema.
 2. Add resolver (Query or Mutation).
 3. Flip over to front end and take it from there.

+# Destructure
+## First Element of Array
+To assign a variable to the first element of an array, declare the variable name with square brackets.
+ Then that variable can be used without brackets later just like a regular variable.

+    const [user] = ...
+    if (!user) ...

+## Mutation Data
+Assigning data value in a mutation can use a shortcut if the variables on both sides of the colon are the same name.
+This happens when the member variable in the data object is called something like "email" (before the colon) and the code before data (higher scope) has declared a variable of the same name (after the colon).

+Instead of typing:

+    data {
+      email: email
+    }

+Instead type:

+    data {
+      email
+    }

+If you have not destructured the variable into its own object, you still need to include the colon:

+    data {
+      email: args.email
+    }